mgeeky/RedWarden/README.md

 By default, only save_handler is implemented which outputs HTTP(S) headers and some useful data to the standard output.

 You can implement your own packets handling plugin by implementing `ProxyHandler` class with methods listed above.
 Then, you'll have to point the program at your plugin with -p option.

+## Known bugs

+- Generating SSL certificates on the fly as implemented in `ProxyRequestHandler.generate_ssl_certificate()` fails on Windows most likely due to openssl's error "__unable to write 'random state'__".
+This needs further investigation.